-The South Dublin County Arts Development Strategy (2022-2026) provides for the development of an arts service that is inclusive, accessible and sustainable for the County's communities.
+A new Arts Development Strategy for the period 2021-2025 will be published in late 2021, replacing the South Dublin County Arts Development Strategy (2016-2020).
+This will provide for the development of an arts service that is inclusive, accessible and sustainable for the County's communities.
 The South Dublin County Cultural and Creativity Strategy (2018-2022) is a collaboration across the arts, heritage and creative industries to enhance community participation and provide support for artists and creatives.
 New initiatives will be developed and introduced to strengthen the existing programmes and to bolster the pivotal role of the arts and culture infrastructure within the County.